 I am a post doc in the AMP lab at UC Berkeley working with Ben Recht.
 My research interests include multi-armed bandit problems, active learning, stochastic optimization, and sequential testing in statistics.
 My work ranges from theory, to practical algorithms with guarantees, to open-source machine learning systems.
 I received my PhD from the ECE department at the University of Wisconsin - Madison in March 2015 under the advisement of Robert Nowak.
 Before that, I received my MS in EE from Columbia University under the advisement of Rui Castro and my BS in EE from the University of Washington under the advisement of Maya Gupta.
 A brief overview of my work can be found in my CV.

-Towards a richer undertanding of adaptive sampling in the moderate-confidence regime, Max Simchowitz, Kevin G Jamieson, Benjamin Recht, Preprint, 2016.
+The Simulator: Understanding Adaptive Sampling in the Moderate-Confidence Regime, Max Simchowitz, Kevin Jamieson, Benjamin Recht, Preprint, 2016.
 PDF

 Comparing Human-Centric and Robot-Centric Sampling for Robot Deep Learning from Demonstrations, Michael Laskey, Caleb Chuck, Jonathan Lee, Jeffrey Mahler, Sanjay Krishnan, Kevin Jamieson, Anca Dragan, Ken Goldberg, International Conference on Robotics and Automation (ICRA), 2017.
 PDF

 Finite Sample Prediction and Recovery Bounds for Ordinal Embedding, Lalit Jain, Kevin Jamieson, Robert Nowak, NIPS, 2016.
 PDF

 Best-of-K Bandits, Max Simchowitz, Kevin Jamieson, Benjamin Recht, COLT, 2016.
 PDF